uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tax-calculations.html.md

 The calculation output provides a summary of each income source (for example, self-employment, UK property, foreign property, and UK bank and building society interest) and a breakdown of allowances and reliefs applied.
 It also includes a breakdown of the Income Tax and NIC payable.
 This calculation output also includes additional income submitted by the customer through their software or [HMRC online services]( /guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) and information held by HMRC.

 If the customer retrieves a tax calculation during the year, it is an estimated forecast and they do not need to pay any tax at this time.
-They will pay tax after submitting their final declaration.
+They will pay tax after making their final declaration.

 If a software provider identifies what they think could be a problem with the [Individual Calculations API](/api-documentation/docs/api/service/individual-calculations-api), they will need to contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).